-The anticipated Spring 2020 opening of the $26.5 million Westside Park at Bellwood Quarry will change the surrounding landscape by transforming the area into the city’s largest greenspace while spurring development for nearby neighborhoods and providing a critical emergency water reserve for Atlanta.
+The $26.5 million Westside Park at Bellwood Quarry will change the surrounding landscape by transforming the area into the city’s largest greenspace while spurring development for nearby neighborhoods and providing a critical emergency water reserve for Atlanta.

 How large is the park?

 Once completed, the park will encompass a total of 280 acres, almost one hundred acres larger than Piedmont Park.
 It will connect the Proctor Creek Greenway and the Chattahoochee River corridor with the Atlanta BeltLine.